Lake Athabasca has the best Lake Trout fishing in the world.

 Lake Athabasca is in our opinion the BEST Lake Trout fishery in the world!
 Oh, and did we mention we landed 3 pike of 20 lbs while we were there as well………

-Outdoors International has a team of hand-selected fishing experts to help you book your next trip.
-Our job it is to help you in researching, booking and planning a great trip with one of our amazing outfitter partners around the world.
+Our team of professional consultants are ready to help you research, book and plan an amazing trip with one of our amazing outfitter partners around the world.

 author avatar